-In general, $ J_{md} \neq J_{disc}$ as shown in \cite{mai2012direct}.
+In general, $ J_{md} $ is not the same as $J_{disc}$, and furthermore, it is possible to be either $J_{md} \not\subset J_{disc} $ or $J_{disc} \not\subset J_{md} $ as shown in Proposition 1 and following examples of \cite{mai2012direct}.
 Thus, only using the mean-difference variables in classification, as done in e.g. ``independence rules'' \citep{bickel2004some, fan2008high}, may fail to capture the discriminant variables.
 Similarly, in ordinal classification problems, not all ordinal variables contribute to discrimination.
 To elaborate on this point, we define ordinal discriminant variables as follows. \begin{defn} For $ j \in \{1, 2, \dots, p\} $, the $ j $th variable is an \textit{ordinal discriminant variable} if $ j \in J_{disc}^{ord} \coloneqq J_{ord} \cap J_{disc} $. \end{defn}

 In general, $J_{disc}^{ord} \neq J_{disc}$ and $J_{disc}^{ord} \neq J_{ord}$.